Comparison of BSD operating systems: NetBSD

 NetBSD aims to provide a freely redistributable operating system that professionals, hobbyists, and researchers can use in any manner they wish.
 The main focus is portability, through the use of clear distinctions between machine-dependent and machine-independent code.
 It runs on a wide variety of 32-bit and 64-bit CPU architectures and hardware platforms, and is intended to interoperate well with other operating systems.

-NetBSD places emphasis on correct design, well-written code, stability, and efficiency, where practical, close compliance with open API and protocol standards is also aimed for.
-A powerful TCP/IP stack, combined with a small footprint, make NetBSD well suited to be embedded in networking applications, as well as to revive vintage hardware.
+NetBSD emphasizes correct design, stability, and efficiency.
+Where practical, close compliance with open API and protocol standards is also emphasized.
+A TCP/IP stack, combined with a small footprint, make NetBSD suited to be embedded in networking applications, as well as to revive vintage hardware.

 In June 2008, the NetBSD Foundation moved to a 2-clause BSD license, citing changes at UCB and industry applicability.

 Projects spawned by NetBSD include NPF, Rump kernels, busdma, pkgsrc and NVMM.